![]() |

 Figure 7 |

-The saponification reaction appears to be an exothermic reaction and the heat released in the process helps to speed the reaction.
-The equilibrium constant for the reaction is very large and though it is exothermic its value does not reduce by very much with increasing temperature.
+The saponification reaction is an exothermic reaction and the heat released in the process helps to speed the reaction.
+The equilibrium constant for the reaction is very large and though it is exothermic its value is not reduced by very much with increasing temperature.
 The reason the reaction is carried out with warmed oils is mainly in order to control the rate of the reaction which is several times faster at 45°C than at room temperature (around 20°C).
 At 45°C the reaction is fast enough to be nearly complete after a few minutes but slow enough that there is time to add color and scent ingredients.
 This is why the soap making is not usually done at much higher temperatures: it would be so fast that it would be difficult to add color and scent.

 Be aware of the chemical hazards as you follow this procedure.
 If done carefully there is little chance of harm.
 If carried out carelessly permanent injury could result.
 Have fun!